Chari69/pokemon-berries-random/README.md

 ## About

-This Module Contains Pokemon from Generation 1-7 and berries.
+This Module Contains all berries of pokemon.

 **Getting Started**